BEST CHOICE | BEST PRICE | ||||

 It has 1/2 Hp and will pump out around 4200 gallons of water per hour.
 Our only real concern here is that the pump only provides 10′ of vertical lift.
 That’s simply not going to be enough for some situations.

 The suction pump at the top of the unit will reduce the chance of debris being collected in the pump from the bottom of the basin.
 The motor is coated with epoxy, too.
 Those two things alone will account for longer pump life on average.
 On the chance that you do need to replace parts, though, getting them can be difficult.
-Some of the parts on the pump are foreign made.
+Some of the parts on the pump are foreign-made.

 Liberty Pumps 287 1/2-Horse Power 1-1/2-Inch Discharge 280-Series Automatic Submersible Sump Pump with VMF Switch

 This unit has something that we rarely see when it comes to sump pumps.
 The cord on the unit can be replaced if necessary without having to access the inner parts of the motor.
-That’s very helpful because, let’s face it, cords wear out.
+That’s very helpful because let’s face it, cords wear out.
 The quick-connect feature here will allow you to change out the cord in about two minutes flat.

-Another big plus is that he 1/2 Hp motor on the Liberty is very efficiently designed.
+Another big plus is that the 1/2 Hp motor on the Liberty is very efficiently designed.
 It uses about 40% less power than similar pumps.
 The float switch is magnetically operated, so you’ll worry a lot less about the pump failing to come on when needed.

-Another big plus is that he 1/2 Hp motor on the Liberty is very efficiently designed.
+Another big plus is that the 1/2 Hp motor on the Liberty is very efficiently designed.
 It uses about 40% less power than similar pumps.
 The float switch is magnetically operated, so you’ll worry a lot less about the pump failing to come on when needed.

 The bearings in the motor provide a quiet operation, and the materials used in the construction are great at preventing rust.
 You’ll likely find that the sound of the water being pushed through the discharge is louder than the pump itself.
 A quiet motor is a healthy motor, and it wouldn’t be uncommon for this pump to last 15 years or more.